 Saturday will arrive only to find you dead beat tired.
 Unfortunately, Sato has this bad habit of being unpredictable so you never know what might happen.
 One moment you’re spending time with family at home, the next you’re surrounded by strangers at the bar.

-And finally there’s Sunday.
+And finally, there’s Sunday.
 Sweet blessed Sunday.
-The Sabbath is by far the dullest day in campus but with good reason.
-On this religiously designated day of rest students refrain from going HAM.
+The Sabbath is by far the dullest day in campus life but with good reason.
+On this religiously designated day of rest, students refrain from going HAM.

 Everyone has a reason why they subject themselves to this vicious cycle.
 As I stated earlier, mine was to break away from monotony but after some time I realized that I was chasing a high that was never forthcoming.
 This revelation hasn’t deterred me from embracing this behavior pattern.